mohan-dev-ji/colour-palette-generator/README.md

 4. After uploading the image, the application will display the uploaded image and the top 10 most common colors with their hex codes.

-5. You can download the color palette as a CSV file by clicking the "Download Palette" button.

 ## Configuration